 Besides keeping the menu varied, giving your baby a variety of foods is an important step in introducing them to various sources of nutrients, as well as getting them used to different tastes and textures, even if they don’t end up eating it!
 Babies have a heightened sense of taste compared to adults, so there’s no need to add extra salt or sugar to encourage your baby to eat.

 Look out for signs and see if your baby has started making chewing motions as he starts to manage thicker mixtures.

 With barely any teeth, your baby will find it hard to chew certain foods.
 So make sure the food is still nice and soft and baby friendly – remove any bits that the baby could potentially choke on like apple skin or seeds.
-For more tips on safe eating and avoiding hazardous foods, see Food hygiene.
 Some baby food brands have different products available for each stage of early development.
 Baby foods make great options when you and your bub are out and about.
-See our article on which commercial baby food is best.

 It can take some time and more than just a few goes for your baby to master their new found skill.
 For extra help with the task at hand, position a highchair in an easy-to-clean setting, or lay down newspaper to make the cleaning up simpler.
 Have a plastic dish with suction cups to keep the food on the highchair instead of the floor and have a supply of baby products like baby wipes and bibs handy as it’s bound to get messy!

 As your baby becomes used to courser thicker textures and the motion of chewing and moving food around his mouth, start introducing other types of baby solids like finger foods.
 Start with bite-sized pieces and softer foods that are easier on their gums, like bread, banana and cooked soft vegetables.
 See Food suggestions for bubs for more finger food ideas.

 *Please note that the published date may not be the same as the date that the content was created and that information above may have changed since.